Interns

 Saanvi Vodapally

-My name is Saanvi Vodapally, and I am currently a junior at Sunset High School, located in Portland, Oregon.
+My name is Saanvi Vodapally, and I am currently a senior at Sunset High School, located in Portland, Oregon.
 I have a deep passion for technology and biochemistry, with a particular interest in neuroscience research and using technology to model biological patterns and structures.
 I am thrilled and incredibly grateful to be a part of the Raber Lab, where I can deepen my understanding of behavioral neuroscience and genetics while gaining hands-on research experience and applying it to real-world applications!
 Beyond the lab, I am actively involved in Sunset’s Speech and Debate Team, and healthcare policy advocacy, and have competed internationally in HOSA.
 I also run a science mentorship program that connects elementary school students with high school mentors to cultivate their passion for STEM.
 A boba enthusiast and avid baker, I also enjoy reading, graphic design, and playing the piano in my free time.